Rakesh-Singh-6789/fetch-fe-dog-shelter/README.md

 For this demo application, shown an error img to handle these CORS restrictions.

-#### CORS Error Screenshots
+### CORS Error Screenshots:

 Below are screenshots demonstrating the CORS errors encountered when attempting to load dog images directly:

 *Screenshot 1: Browser console showing the success with domain frontend-take-home-service.fetch.com*
 ![CORS Error in Console](docs/images/cors1.png)
 -
--
-*Screenshot 2:  Browser console 403 CORS with domain frontend-take-home.fetch.com*
+#*Screenshot 2:  Browser console 403 CORS with domain frontend-take-home.fetch.com*
 ![CORS Error on Dog Card](docs/images/cors2.png)